 Carolinas College offers an array of information technology resources for student and teammate use for support of the college mission.
+Users are expected to exercise common sense in the use/handling of all technology and associated information.
+Electronic communication should be professional and appropriate.
+User IDs and passwords are assigned as the primary means for authenticating access to technology resources.
+Users may not share their username(s) or password(s) with any other person and must be diligent in protecting them from exposure (e.g., changing the password every 90 days, log off devices when leaving a workstation).
 All college policies and codes of conduct are applicable to the electronic environment as they apply in all other college settings.
-These resources include authenticated access to college electronic services, including: access to college-owned computers and electronic devices; local and Internet network access; network file storage; electronic mail (e-mail); phone service and voice mail; licensed software; electronic media content; library electronic resources; and other network-based services.
+These resources include authenticated access to college electronic services, including: access to college-owned computers and electronic devices; local and Internet network access; electronic devices; electronic mail (e-mail); phone service and voice mail; licensed software; electronic media content; library electronic resources; and other network-based services.
 The college has established standards and policies for the acceptable use of these resources and expects users to be familiar with and honor them.